181514912/EduMatch/README.md

 5. Overview of the leads should be given to the user before he makes the purchase (like which city the lead is from and what service the lead is looking for).
 5. User can see contact details of the lead once he is ready to trade his EduCash and those corresponding number of EduCash should be deducted for the user.
 6. The proportion between how many leads you can buy with one EduCash should be configurable.
 By default,one EduCash can buy one lead.
 UI to unlock leads from using EduCash.

+### Requirements For Email (Step 3):
+1. Send email to every available user for promotional leads
+2. Send email only to subscribed users for non-promotional leads
+3. Email the user whenever they unlock a lead.
+4. Email the users whenever EduCash is added to their account with relevent invoice.

 # Technology: